RA2411004010137-SpandanPanda/Case-Study-and-Simulation-Assignment/README.md

 Created on: 10 November 2025

 Note:
-The case study report is a 20-page PDF.
+The case study and simulation assignment is a 20-page PDF.
 To view it properly on GitHub:

 Click on the PDF file in the repository.